AcquaNet/jd-ws-microservice-api-doc/source/includes/v3/_introduction.md

 ### Visual Interface ###

-You can find the Webhooks interface going to "WooCommerce" > "Settings" > "API" > "Webhooks", see our [Visual Webhooks docs](https://docs.woocommerce.com/document/webhooks/) for more details.
+You can find the Webhooks interface going to "JD Atina Web Services Microservices" > "Settings" > "API" > "Webhooks", see our [Visual Webhooks docs](https://docs.woocommerce.com/document/webhooks/) for more details.

 ## Troubleshooting ##